quazardous/silex-user-pack/README.md

                 // user pack will populate the missing mandatory options but you have to set the 'form' key.
                 // 'login_path' => '/login',
                 // not specifying the login_path here means that user pack has to provide the path and the controller
-                // the route 'user.login' will be automatically created derivated from the '/login' path prefixed by 'user.'
                 // 'check_path' => '/admin/login_check'
                 // you can add all the custom scurity options you need 'default_target_path' => '/admin',